Introduction

 Step 2: Copying a .pem Key from Local to Master Server via SSH

-3. Then go to your local machine command prompt where your .pem key is downloded. ex- cd Downloads/and copy that .pem key on the master server in the keys directory
+3. Then go to your local machine command prompt where your .pem key is downloded. ex- cd Downloads/

 4. For that we can simply use below scp command.
 My .pem key file name is master-key.pem so we have to copy that key to keys directory.